 - 1. Discuss the background and significance of the HIV/AIDS epidemic. - 2.
-Outline the viral pathogenesis of HIV. - 3.
+Outline the viral pathogenesis and disease course of HIV. - 3.
 Utilize knowledge of HIV transmission and risk behaviors to effectively counsel patients who have the infection and others who are at risk of exposure. - 4.
-Describe the natural history, clinical characteristics, and stages of chronic HIV infection and disease progression. - Identify and devise the appropriate antiretroviral treatment regimen and follow-up for a given patient, in consultation with an infectious disease specialist. - 6.
-Anticipate and assess the variations in the clinical presentation, treatment, and preventive aspects of HIV infection in women, children, and the elderly.
+Describe the natural history, clinical characteristics, and stages of chronic HIV infection and disease progression. - 5.
+Identify and devise the appropriate antiretroviral treatment regimen and follow-up for a given patient, in consultation with an infectious disease specialist. - 6.
+Anticipate and assess the variations in the clinical presentation, treatment, and preventive aspects of HIV infection in women, children, and the elderly. - 7.
+Discuss effective and emerging approaches to HIV/AIDS prevention.